 In both book and movie form, To Kill a Mockingbird is a story that's as powerful today as it was back in the 1960s.
 The tale of the Finch family and their town's delicate social structure is both sad and triumphant, brutal and kind, full of humility and hard lessons.

-But the book and movie aren’t exactly the same.
-Here are the similarities and differences in To Kill a Mockingbird’s book and movie that you should know about.
+But the book and movie aren't the same.
+Here are the similarities and differences in To Kill a Mockingbird's book and movie.